Skip to main

 This easy-to-understand guide explains the various fees and charges you may have to pay when moving into residential aged care, and the different levels of government support.

-Understanding the levels of financial support
+Understand the levels of government support

 The Australian government determines what fees and charges a provider can ask you to pay.